The canonical ring of a stacky curve: Inductive theorem: large degree canonical divisor

-\begin{remark} The above theorem is well-suited for computational applications, such as to compute a basis of modular forms in every weight: the conditions on the generators are specified by conditions of vanishing or poles at the stacky points or along the log divisor. \end{remark}
+\begin{remark} Corollary \ref{C:general-case} is particularly well-suited for computational applications, such as to compute a basis of modular forms in every weight: the conditions on the generators are specified by conditions of vanishing or poles at the stacky points or along the log divisor. \end{remark}